The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

 The clusters with robust $\sigma$ estimates against redshift are similar to the distribution shown for $z_{\rm spec}$ in Figure \ref{fig:bestztype} by the orange line.
 We do not show the histogram for $\sigma$ explicitly.

-Of those 1,499 clusters, 358 have a high-quality velocity dispersion value calculated with the bi-weight scale estimator (see Section \ref{sec:vdisp}).
-As we require a large number of $N_{\rm members}\geq15$ spectroscopic members for this method, these values have a low relative uncertainty: $\delta\sigma/\sigma\sim20\%$.
-The remaining 1,141 velocity dispersions were calculated with the gapper estimator.
+Of those 1499 clusters, 358 have high-quality velocity dispersion values calculated with the bi-weight scale estimator (see Section \ref{sec:vdisp}).
+As we required a large number of $N_{\rm members}\geq15$ spectroscopic members for this method, these values have a low relative uncertainty: $\delta\sigma/\sigma\sim20\%$.
+The remaining 1141 velocity dispersions were calculated with the gapper estimator.
 The relative uncertainties are on the order of $\delta\sigma/\sigma\sim40\%$.

-In total, 6.5\% of the photometric members with spectroscopic redshift information are discarded by the velocity clipping procedure.
+In total, 6.5\% of the photometric members with spectroscopic redshift information were discarded by the velocity clipping procedure.

-\section{Quality Assessments of the \erass Catalog}
+\section{Quality assessments of the \erass catalog}

-In addition to the \erass catalog, we run \eromapper in scan mode on various catalogs of candidate clusters from the literature, selected using different methodologies.
+In addition to the \erass catalog, we ran \eromapper in scan mode on various catalogs of candidate clusters from the literature, selected using different methodologies.
 By doing so, we can compare our results to the redshifts and richnesses measured in previous works.
 In addition to this, we ran \eromapper in blind mode on the full LS DR10 south and LS DR9 north.
-This enables the analysis of selection effects that arise purely from the processing of the optical and near-infrared data.
+This enabled the analysis of selection effects that arose purely from processing the optical and near-infrared data.
 These effects can manifest as a depth-dependent contamination rate and possible deviations of the cluster number density from a theoretical halo-mass function.